 Episode of Care or Bundled Payments - Health Cost Containment

-The following NCSL Issue brief has been distributed to legislators and legislative staff across the country.
+The following original NCSL Issue brief has been distributed to legislators and legislative staff across the country.

 Cost Containment Strategy and Logic

 Episode-based payments are at an early stage of development and use, but interest in them is growing.
 In contrast to traditional fee-for-service reimbursement where providers are paid separately for each service, an episode-of care payment covers all the care a patient receives in the course of treatment for a specific illness, condition or medical event.
 Examples of episodes of care for which a single, bundled payment can be made include all physician, inpatient and outpatient care for a knee or hip replacement, pregnancy and delivery, or heart attack.
 Savings can be realized in three ways: 1) by negotiating a payment so the total cost will be less than fee-for-service; 2) by agreeing with providers that any savings that arise because total expenditures under episode-of-care payment are less than they would have been under fee-for-service will be shared between the payer and providers; and/or 3) from savings that arise because no additional payments will be made for the cost of treating complications of care, as would normally be the case under fee-for-service.

 Episode-of-care payments also are known as case rates, evidence-based case rates, condition-specific capitation and episode-based bundled payments.

 Summary of Health Cost Containment and Efficiency Strategies- Brief #3- Episode-of-Care Payments

 ||Target of Cost Containment